kadetXx/kadnavbar/README.md

 Collins Enebeli

-> Originally inspired by a failed attempt to use bootstrap's navbar without importing the full bootstrap's styling to the whole webpage.
+> Originally inspired by bootstrap's navbar component and a failed attempt to use it on my webpage without importing the full bootstrap's styling because it tampers with the styling of all other elements on the page.